dr-kingdom/dr-kingdom/README.md

 # Hi there 👋
-⚡ I enjoy crushing bugs before they crush me. ⚡
+⚡ I enjoy crunching data and crushing bugs before they crush me. ⚡

 <!--
 **dr-kingdom/dr-kingdom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.